spinel-coop/rv/docs/rv-notes.md

 ## ruby version file

 A ruby version file (named `.ruby-version`) indicates the desired/locked Ruby version for a specific project or workspace.
-Any project intended to be usable by itself, outside of a workspace context, should declare a desired Ruby version.
+Any project intended to be usable by itself, outside of a workspace context, should declare a Ruby version.

+The ruby version can also be provided by a [`.tool-versions` file](https://asdf-vm.com/manage/configuration.html#tool-versions), shared by tools like asdf and mise.

 ## ruby locations